 Kofy Brown is also currently playing drums and vocalizing with her latest project, Skip the Needle.
 Skip the Needle is comprised of veteran vocalists and musicians, Vicki Randle, Shelley Doty and Katie Colepits.
 The four women deliver a hard edge blend of soul, funk, rock and more.

 Other projects include drumming for the refreshingly smart and witty Americana artist, Dillbilly, and occasionally holding down bass duties for the gospel soul infused Marcelle Lashley Davies and folk soul artist, Gina Breedlove.

 Kofy Brown is a fiercely independent recording artist.
-The Washington DC native has 10 releases to her credit; She's Butta EP 1992, Live & Delicious 1995, Hungry 1997 Skinny & Tight 1999, Area 32 2001, Love Warrior 2005, Stompin at the Paard – Live in The Netherlands 2006, The Mecca Sessions – Live in San Francisco 2006 and Soul Rock 2008 on her own indie label Simba Music and is currently working on number 9, yet to be titled.
+The Washington DC native has 10 releases to her credit; She's Butta EP 1992, Live & Delicious 1995, Hungry 1997 Skinny & Tight 1999, Area 32 2001, Love Warrior 2005, Stompin at the Paard – Live in The Netherlands 2006, The Mecca Sessions – Live in San Francisco 2006 and Soul Rock 2008 on her own indie label Simba Music and is currently working on number 10, Child of Providence.

 Kofy Brown – Love Warrior / Joyspreader